aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 ### Reductio ad Hitlerum

-Or put in other terms : playing the nazi card.
+Or put in other terms: playing the nazi card.
 This one is a kind of pre-packaged ad hominem and another verification of the [Godwin's law](https://en.wikipedia.org/wiki/Godwin%27s_law).

 > You want everyone to use two spaces indents, do you know that Hitler couldn't stand four spaces indents either?